noqcks/gucci/README.md

 # TODO

 - a more complete function list
-- return template output to template, but errs to STDOUT
+- return template output to template, but errs to terminal (not template)